kgish/viriciti-assignment-export/backend/README.md

 By using TypeScript, advanced decorators provide an easy means of building modern APIs.

-Uses the refactores `unwind.stream.ts` located in the `/lib/utils` directory for accessing the MongoDB server.
+Uses the refactored `unwind.stream.ts` located in the `/lib/utils` directory for accessing the MongoDB server.

 ## Configuration